tomgxz/Kraken/README.md

       raise OSError(e)
 ```

-TODO: pseudocode for a multi user permission system for the sites
+TODO: pseudocode for a multi-user permission system for the sites